 - Sweet Potato Hash with Bacon and Apples

 Did you make this Eggs Benedict Casserole?
 I’d love to know how it turned out!
 Leave a comment and a rating below.

 Eggs Benedict Casserole (Paleo, Gluten Free)Print Recipe Rate this Recipe Pin Recipe

 - 3 medium yukon gold potatoes, about 1.5 lb diced to ½″

 - 1 tbsp butter

-Heat a 12” cast iron skillet over medium high heat.
+- Heat a 12” skillet over medium high heat.
 Add the oil and butter to the skillet and heat until the butter foams then subsides.
 Add the potatoes, toss to coat in the fat, then saute, stirring occasionally, until tender and starting to brown around the edges, 15 minutes.

-Transfer the skillet to the oven and bake until the egg whites are just set, 7-8 minutes.
+- Transfer the casserole dish to the oven and bake until the egg whites are just set, 8-10 minutes.

 - Remove the casserole from the oven.
 Drizzle the hollandaise sauce over the casserole, garnish with fresh chives, and serve immediately.
 This casserole makes six generous servings.
 It doesn’t reheat well, and leftovers are best eaten the same day.